Technology News

 OneD 5% to 50% Si nanowires grown inside graphite using Cu catalyst to control size 3250 mAh/g of Si Nanowires EV GM Ventures, Volta Energy Technologies

-Storedot Metal coated Si nanoparticles with conductive matrix materials 5-min extreme fast charge EV BP, EVE, Daimler, Vinfast,Samsung, TD
+Storedot TBA Metal coated Si nanoparticles with conductive matrix materials 5-min extreme fast charge EV BP, EVE, Daimler, Vinfast,Samsung, TD

 Advano 5-75% Si nanoparticles with functionalized surfaces produced from scrap silicon 350 Wh/kg at $90/kWh EV, Consumer Electronics, ESS2 Mitsui Kinzoku